 \subsection{Hybrid architecture}

 In Section~\ref{sec:device} and Section~\ref{sec:server}, we discussed the version control strategies for device-side and server-side deployment.
 Although device-side deployment is simple and requires no Internet communications, it's not available for many applications where the on-device computational resource budgets are limited.
-At the same time, storing user profiles on server-side databases may results in privacy concerns~\cite{de2017europe}.
+At the same time, storing user profiles on server-side databases may result in privacy concerns for some applications~\cite{de2017europe}.

-An alternative solution is the hybrid deployment, where the speech engine execution happens on cloud computing servers, but the user profiles are stored on user devices, as illustrated in Fig.~\ref{fig:hybrid_infra}: \begin{itemize} \item During enrollment stage, the user device first sends the enrollment audio to the frontend server; then the speech engine produces the user profile from the enrollment audio; finally, the frontend server will send the user profile back to the user device.
-Once the enrollment stage completes, the servers will immediately delete the user profile from the memory; the user device is responsible for storing the user profiles. \item In the runtime stage, the user device sends the runtime audio together with candidate user profiles to the frontend server; the speech engine will compare the voice identity of the runtime audio against the candidate user profiles; finally, the recognition results will be sent back to the user device.
+An alternative solution is the hybrid deployment, where the speech engine execution happens on cloud computing servers, but the user profiles are stored on user devices, as illustrated in Fig.~\ref{fig:hybrid_infra}: \begin{itemize} \item During the enrollment stage, the user device first sends the enrollment audio to the frontend server; then the speech engine produces the user profile from the enrollment audio; finally, the frontend server will send the user profile back to the user device.
+Once the enrollment stage completes, the servers will immediately delete the user profile from the memory; the user device is responsible for storing the user profiles. \item During the runtime stage, the user device sends the runtime audio together with candidate user profiles to the frontend server; the speech engine will compare the voice identity of the runtime audio against the candidate user profiles; finally, the recognition results will be sent back to the user device.
 The user profiles are typically encrypted when being stored on the user device and communicated to the servers for security. \end{itemize}

 Similar to Section~\ref{sec:server_architecture}, we provide the rough request and response schema for enrollment and runtime stages of hybrid deployment as below: \lstset{backgroundcolor=,basicstyle= \ttfamily}